HighCoders-bit/AHB-APB-BRIDGE-DESIGN-PROJECT-BY-MAVEN-SILICON/README.md

 # AHB-APB-BRIDGE-DESIGN-PROJECT-BY-MAVEN-SILICON
-This is project when we want to buid a AHB TO APB bridge for high speed communication to low power peripherals
+This is project when we want to build a AHB TO APB bridge for high speed communication to low power peripherals